avouros/RODA-and-Clustering-Workshop/README.md

 ### Instructions for the users without MATLAB

-- The installers will automatically download and install the necessary MATLAB Runtime.
+- *The installers will automatically download and install the necessary MATLAB Runtime*.
 To install it manually, navigate to the [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) webpage and download and install the MATLAB Runtime Version **R2019a (9.6)** based on your platform.

 - Navigate to the `releases` folder of this repository and download and install the **RODAdemo** (for the first exercise) and **ClusterGUIdemo** (for the second exercise) based on your platform.